williamszk/go_study/a_distributed_engine/readme.md

 - [ ] We'll build a cluster of containers.
 There is the manager node and the worker nodes.
 In the manager node we should be able to send commands.
 The manager node will not execute those commands, it will pass them to the worker nodes.
-- [ ] I have two alternatives when creating a dustr cluster.
+- [ ] I have two alternatives when creating a dengo cluster.
 1) Create a standard cluster.
 We will directly configure the nodes on the cluster.
 2) Use on top of Kubernetes, or any other container orchestrator.
 It could be also docker swarm.
 - [ ] I'm assuming a client-server relationship in the cluster.
 But we could